dhelonious/mastodon-snap/README.md

 Go to *Preferences/Administration/Server settings/Branding* and add your *Contact username* and *Contact e-mail*.

+## Requests fail after upgrade

+If some requests fail after upgrading to a newer version, and there are log entries showing errors about missing columns and tables, the database has not been migrated properly.
+Use `mastodon-server.db-migrate` to start the migrations manually.
+Use `mastodon-server.db-rollback` to rollback the database migrations, which may be necessary when downgrading.

+See the [Mastodon troubleshooting page](https://docs.joinmastodon.org/admin/troubleshooting/#after-an-upgrade-to-a-newer-version-some-requests-fail-and-the-logs-show-error-messages-about-missing-columns-or-tables-why) for more information.

 ## My postgres database has stopped working, how can I recover my data?

 If your postgres database has stopped working, for example due to a failed upgrade, first backup the postgres data dir `/var/snap/mastodon-server/current/postgres/data/` and the password file `/var/snap/mastodon-server/common/secrets/postgres`.